jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Aim for quality over quantity and a balance between deep work and quick wins.

-Focus on user problems, actual bugs, and "used, but untested" methods that affect outcomes and need tests.

 Documentation is important, e.g. whether a function has a good description and [Doxygen documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#coding-style-doxygen-compatible-comments) for all its arguments, and high-level documentation of how